sopac/pacsafe-doc/training/tonga/drm_concepts.rst

 --------

 Exposure refers to the assets, populations, and other elements that are part of the landscape and may be impacted by a hazard event.
+This can include things like buildings, people infrastructure and agriculture.
+This information is often available through

 Vulnerability
 -------------

+Vulnerability is a measure of susceptibility to the impacts of a disaster event.
+This can take the form of structural vulnerability for buildings and infrastructure hazards, and this is often a quantitative measure.
+The vulnerability of a community is influenced by the characteristics and circumstances that make it susceptible to the damaging effects of a disaster.

 * Measures of vulnerability
 * Vulnerability and fragility